-- (a) Water supply reliability improvement. - (b) Water quality and ecosystem benefits related to decreased reliance on diversions from the Delta or instream flows. - (c) Public health benefits from improved drinking water quality. - (d) Cost effectiveness.

-- (e) Energy efficiency and greenhouse gas emission impacts. - 79784. (a) (1) The sum of two hundred fifty million dollars (\$250,000,000) shall be available, upon appropriation by the Legislature from the fund, for direct expenditures, grants, and loans for water conservation and water use efficiency-projects plans, projects, and programs, including any of the following: - (A) Urban water conservation-projects plans, projects, and programs, including regional projects and programs, implemented pursuant to Part 2.55 (commencing with Section 10608) of Division 6.
-Priority for to achieve urban water use targets pursuant to Chapter 3 (commencing with Section 10608.16) of Part 2.55 of Division 6.
-Priority for funding shall be given to programs that do the following: - (i) Assist water suppliers and regions to implement conservation programs and measures that are not locally cost-effective. - (ii) Support water supplier and regional efforts to implement programs targeted to enhance water use efficiency for commercial, industrial, and institutional water users. - (iii) Assist water suppliers and regions with programs and measures targeted toward realizing the conservation benefits of implementation of the provisions of the state landscape model ordinance. - (B) Agricultural water use efficiency projects and programs pursuant to Part 2.8 (commencing with Section 10800) of Division 6 - 38 (C) Agricultural water management plans developed pursuant 39 to Part 2.8 (commencing with Section 10800) of Division 6.
+- (a) Water supply reliability improvement. - (b) Water quality and ecosystem benefits related to decreased reliance on diversions from the Delta or instream flows. - (c) Public health benefits from improved drinking water quality. - (d) Cost effectiveness. - (e) Energy efficiency and greenhouse gas emission impacts. - 79784. (a) (1) The sum of two hundred fifty million dollars (\$250,000,000) shall be available, upon appropriation by the Legislature from the fund, for direct expenditures, grants, and loans for water conservation and water use efficiency plans, projects, and programs, including any of the following: - (A) Urban water conservation plans, projects, and programs, including regional projects and programs, implemented to achieve urban water use targets pursuant to Chapter 3 (commencing with Section 10608.16) of Part 2.55 of Division 6.
+Priority for funding shall be given to programs that do the following: - (i) Assist water suppliers and regions to implement conservation programs and measures that are not locally cost-effective. - (ii) Support water supplier and regional efforts to implement programs targeted to enhance water use efficiency for commercial, industrial, and institutional water users. - (iii) Assist water suppliers and regions with programs and measures targeted toward realizing the conservation benefits of implementation of the provisions of the state landscape model ordinance. - (B) Agricultural water use efficiency projects and programs pursuant to Part 2.8 (commencing with Section 10800) of Division 6. - (C) Agricultural water management plans developed pursuant to Part 2.8 (commencing with Section 10800) of Division 6. - (2) The department shall award grants or loans under this chapter in a competitive process that considers, as primary factors, the local and statewide conservation and water use efficiency benefits of the measures proposed for grants.